top of page

 About

-I’ve always been drawn to the human side of history: the thinkers, dreamers, fighters and women, whose choices and convictions were tested in times of danger.
-That curiosity eventually led me to write Hitler’s Philosophers (Yale University Press, 2013/14).
+I’ve always been drawn to the human side of history: the women, thinkers, dreamers and fighters, whose ideas and convictions were tested in times of crisis.
+That curiosity eventually led me to write Hitler’s Philosophers (Yale University Press).
 To my delight - and surprise - the book found readers all over the world.
 It won the BBC History Book Prize, was translated into multiple languages, and took me to places like the Southbank Centre, the BBC World Service and global radio to talk about it.

 These days, alongside my writing, I’m a Bye Fellow at Christ’s College, Cambridge, where I get to stay immersed in the lively world of ideas.